PJ-Oscheh/LineageOS-Installer/README.md

 The developers of this application and the LineageOS Community is not responsible for anyone who bricks their devices.
 This tool is still in development, and has only been tested on a Nexus 7 2013 WiFi (flo).

-# How can I contribute?

-If you are a developer, you can edit this application as you normally would with any GitHub project.
-Once you make a few pull requests, you can request to become a Collaborator if you plan on makeing more commitments.

-If you are not a developer, you can help by writting better instructions for the user, e.g.: steps of the application clearer.
-Because you are not a developer, you probably do not have Visual Studio or another IDE, so just make your edits in Google docs.
-(Make a copy of https://docs.google.com/document/d/1b3fFbn1vUcqQQwB1BOBISWw4w1RQYtvlMi692S6M3So/edit?usp=sharing) Send your document to "chompy33" (PJBeans) on XDA through a private message.

 # What is here:

 - Embedded web browsers for downloading TWRP and LineageOS